szilac/researchAIde_new/scripts/PRD.md

 #### 2. Paper Shortlist Review Flow

-1. System presents user with shortlist of relevant papers selected by the PhD Agent
+1. System presents user with (full list and also) shortlist of relevant papers selected by the PhD Agent
-2. User reviews paper cards with titles, authors, abstracts, and relevance explanations
+2. User reviews paper cards with titles, authors, abstracts
 3. User can remove irrelevant papers by selecting and clicking "Remove Selected"
 4. User can add papers by clicking "Add Paper" and entering Arxiv ID/URL
 5. User can filter and sort the paper list using controls